csgroup-oss/sharinghub-server/docs/src/tutorials/manage_dataset_with_dvc.md

 git remote add origin https://a:<your_personal_gitlab_token>@gitlab.si.c-s.fr/<project_path>
 ```

+!!! note

-Note : You don't have to initially create your project in Gitlab before executing these commands; these commands and next bellow will do it for you.
+    You don't have to initially create your project in Gitlab before executing these commands; these commands and next bellow will do it for you.

 ### Initializing DVC with SharingHUB